dstackai/dstack/docs/docs/installation/index.md

 ### Lambda

-Log into your [Lambda Cloud](https://lambdalabs.com/service/gpu-cloud) account, click API keys in the sidebar, and then click the `Generate API key` button to create a new API key.
+Log into your [Lambda Cloud :material-arrow-top-right-thin:{ .external }](https://lambdalabs.com/service/gpu-cloud) account, click API keys in the sidebar, and then click the `Generate API key` button to create a new API key.

 Then, go ahead and configure the backend: